Potato Chip Rock Hike (San Diego)

 The Potato Chip Rock hike starts in Poway, located about 30 minutes north of San Diego.
 There a few ways to hike to Potato Chip Rock, and this route is the most scenic and offers bathrooms and facilities.
 I’ll give you a few other options later in the guide.

 This hike, which is probably the most popular route to Potato Chip Rock, starts at the Lake Poway park in Poway, CA. The park has bathrooms, picnic tables, and plenty of parking.
-There’s a fee on weekends, and on weekdays it’s free.
-It’s also free for Poway residents with ID.
+There’s a non-resident fee on weekends and holidays; on weekdays it’s usually free.
+It’s free for Poway residents with ID.

 I highly recommend leaving as early as possible.
 The gates usually open at 6am (check the website above).
 When you do this hike first thing in the morning, it’s glorious.
 When you leave around 8-9am, you’ll have crowds of people on the trail.
 It’s worth getting up early for.

 What About the Potato Chip Short Trail?

 There are a few ways to hike to Potato Chip Rock and Mt Woodson.
 The route from Lake Poway is the most popular route for a good reason.
 It has great scenery, plenty of parking, facilities and bathrooms, and is the least steep (although still a tough climb).
 It does have an entry fee on the weekends through.

-If you want to try the other routes, here the are.
+If you want to try the other routes, here they are.
 Otherwise, keep reading for all the trail directions from Lake Poway.

 Is Potato Chip Rock Safe?